derbycodes/piano/README.md

 ## Author

-Website developed by a freelance developer.
+Website developed by a Ofori Deborah Appiah.

 ## License